 My wife and I didn’t optimize for this in an attempt to keep our daughters jailed up at home.
 Most importantly, we wanted to get to know the other kids they were hanging out with.
 There’s no greater influence on a kid’s behavior and priorities than the other kids they hang out with.

 What do teenagers want when they go to a house with parents present?
 In a perfect world, the parents would disappear never to be seen.
 So our goal was to come as close to that as possible, while still serving our obligation as parents and guardians for both our kids and their friends.

-If they wanted to watch an action movie on the big screen TV in the family room while cranking up the sound system to get the subwoofer pumping, why not?
-If they want to play music, dance around and be silly, why not?
-If they drink all of your sodas and eat all of your popcorn, who cares?
-They will have their haven to be carefree teenagers.
+If they wanted to watch an action movie on the big screen TV in the family room, while cranking up the sound system to get the subwoofer pumping, why not?
+If they wanted to play music, dance around and be silly, why not?
+If they drink all of our sodas and ate all of our popcorn, who cares?
+We tried to let them have their haven to be carefree teenagers.